 Before we begin, make sure your router is powered on and everything that would be plugged in is taken out, we’ll be physically shifting it from its position and a bunch of Ethernet cables in the back is going to be a pain.

 If your device only connects over Ethernet, then please be careful not to disconnect during the reset process.

 This is the quickest and easiest method to reset your ASUS router, as all it requires is to press the button and let the device handle the rest.

 On the back of every router, there’s a small reset button.
 It’ll either need prodding with a paper clip or pen or just be a nub sticking out that you can press.

 However, if you’re really stuck, router.asus.com will send you to the login page.
-This will usually be admin for the username and admin for the password.
-If it’s anything different and you’ve forgotten, you better go find the router – you’re going to need to follow method one.
+This will typically be admin for the username and admin for the password.
+If it’s anything different, and you’ve forgotten, you better go find the router – you’re going to need to follow method one.